 mylibrary.slxis being used.
 To see which file called

 mylibrarywhich are on the MATLAB path, including MATLAB scripts, enter:

 mylibraryand let the Simulink software load the file which is highest on the MATLAB path, enter:

 In general, more memory will increase performance.

 Well organized and documented models are easier to read and understand.
 Signal labels and model annotations can help describe what is happening in a model.
-For more information, see Signal Names and Labels and Describe Models Using Annotations.
+For more information, see Signal Names and Labels and Describe Models Using Notes and Annotations.